ftdc-picsl/T1wPreprocessing/README.md

 Images are available on [Docker Hub](https://hub.docker.com/repository/docker/cookpa/ftdc-t1w-preproc/general).

+It is highly recommended to run with a GPU, so that the 'accurate' mode of HD-BET can be used.
+Run time for accurate mode on a GPU is still much less than for 'fast' mode on the CPU.
+Multi-threading for the CPU may be controlled by the `OMP_NUM_THREADS` environment variable.

 ## Input

-Input is a BIDS dataset and a list of participants.
+Input is a BIDS dataset and a list of participants or sessions.

+### Participant input

+For example `--participant 123456` or `--participant-list participants.txt`.

 All sessions and T1w images under `anat/` will be processed, but existing preprocessed images and masks will not be overwritten.
+The participant list should be a list of subject labels without the `sub-` prefix.

+### Session input

+For example `--session 123456,MR1` for `sub-123456/ses-MR1` or `--session-list sessions.txt` for a list of sessions, one per line, in CSV format.
+Only selected sessions wil be processed.

 ## Preprocessing steps